u1f383/u1f383.github.io/_posts/2025-03-02-a-series-of-io_uring-pbuf-vulnerabilities.md

 }
 ```

 The problem is clear: the mmap handler does not increment the refcount for pages or the buffer list.
-As a resultm the mapped memory region may point to freed pages after the buffer list is unregistered, leading to **page UAF**.
+As a result, the mapped memory region may point to freed pages after the buffer list is unregistered, leading to **page UAF**.

 ### 1.2.
 Patch